claudineiaga/creation-engine-birds/README.md

 - Boids reveal → short discovery cue
 - ants teaser → closing notes

-## Narration

-The narration is intentionally kept separate so the voice can be generated in ElevenLabs and mixed later.

-The current script is available in [`narration.txt`](narration.txt).

-Opening line:

-> **Here's how I imagine God creating a flock of birds.**

-Suggested delivery: curious, thoughtful, warm, and slightly playful rather than overly dramatic.

 ## Scientific note

 The animation is inspired by the Boids model of flocking behavior, commonly described through three local behaviors: